 Still have questions?
 That's OK!

-There's a lot to learn when you're getting started, and luckily we're happy to help.
+There's a lot to learn when you're starting; luckily, we're happy to help.

 Click here to book one of your two free personal training sessions to get your questions answered by one of our awesome, certified personal trainers!